chargeflux/Sonagi/README.md

 3) Launch `Sonagi.xcworkspace`
 4) This app requires Python 3.6/2.7.
 The Python script embedded in this app, `KoNLPyParser.py`, for interfacing with KoNLPy assumes you have a Python installation at `/usr/bin/local/python`, which is the default installation from Homebrew.
 If you have a Python distribution from Anaconda etc., you may change the first line in the Python script to the path of the Python binary you prefer to use
     - If you are unsure what Python installation you have, run `which python` in terminal.
 If the output is `/usr/bin/python`, then macOS' system Python version is the default and is not recommended unless you are confident/have prior experience in using it.
 It is recommended to use Homebrew/Anaconda to avoid interacting with the system's Python distribution and avoid having to use `sudo` for installing Python packages
 5) Install the `KoNLPy` package via Pip.
-Make sure you can successfully import konlpy (`import konlpy`) and the first line of `KoNLPyParser.py` matches your preferred Python distribution and the distribution that has the `KoNLPy` package installed.
+Make sure you can successfully import `KoNLPy` (`import konlpy`), the first line of `KoNLPyParser.py` matches your preferred Python distribution and is the distribution that has the `KoNLPy` package installed.
-4) Build
+6) Build
+    - The app is confirmed to run on macOS 10.13.6 (macOS High Sierra)

 ## Usage
 1) Copy some Korean text and Sonagi will present the parsed text, color-coded by part of speech.